Buttermilk Marinade Secrets: 7 Science-Backed Hacks for Perfect Chicken

 Hot 5+ tsp cayenne + 1 tbsp hot sauce

-Hack #3: Soak Overnight for Maximum Tenderization
+Hack #3: Overnight Soak for Maximum Tenderization

 While 30 minutes is enough for a quick dip, leaving your chicken in buttermilk overnight (8–12 hours) yields the juiciest results.
 The longer soak allows enzymes to work their magic, breaking down connective tissues for fall-off-the-bone tenderness.

 • Pro tip: Store marinating chicken in the fridge to prevent bacterial growth.
+Food safety experts recommend keeping marinated chicken at 40°F or below.

 Chicken pieces soaking in buttermilk in a bowl

-Hack #4: Use It Before Frying for Extra Crispiness
+Hack #4: Pre-Fry Rest for Extra Crispiness

 The real pro trick?
 After marinating, let the chicken sit out for 30 minutes before frying.
 This lets the moisture settle back into the meat, ensuring a crisp crust and juicy interior.

 • Pro tip: Dredge in flour or seasoned breading right before cooking.
+This creates the perfect surface for maximum crispiness.

 For an extra layer of flavor complexity, stir in a splash of apple cider vinegar or white wine vinegar.
 The acidity balances the richness of the buttermilk and adds depth to the overall taste profile.